 COVID has essentially disrupted Club and Board functions all of last year and this year as well.
 It’s been frustrating and disappointing.
 Members have been tense and anxious and understandably disappointed.
 Our expectation is that this website can and should help us to begin to catch up with everything that needs to be done.
 This includes rebuilding our neglected Club from the ground up.

-In that regard, given the many issues and concerns facing the Club, including the outdated Bylaws, the Club will schedule elections for Officers and Directors at the end of 2021.
+In that regard, given the many issues and concerns facing the Club, including the outdated Bylaws, the Club will schedule elections as soon as possible.

 Upon building this website it has become abundantly clear that the Bylaws need to be rewritten and modernized.
 In many instances they are no longer applicable, if not completely dysfunctional and counterproductive.
 Many approved amendments were not preserved due to a volunteer’s sudden illness.
 For example, the process of voting at a limited membership meeting was abandoned because it deprived the full membership of a legitimate opportunity to be heard and vote.

 In fact, the Bylaws are so confusing, unclear, and inapplicable the easiest and preferred solution to this ongoing problem is to rewrite the entire Bylaws from the ground up.
 That’s is exactly what we are going to do.
 The plan is to put our new improved Bylaws, once completed, to a vote of the membership within the next few months.
 This website will greatly facilitate that process.
 In fact, construction of the new Bylaws is already well underway.

 This new website will eventually have a page dedicated to the new Bylaws so that each member will be able to read and refer to them when necessary.
 Amendments will be added and preserved online.
 It is clearly the way to go and will assist in making our Club more transparent.